darwinia-network/crab-docs/docs/crab-tut-claim-cring.md

 4. Fill in the Darwinia Crab address that accepts CRING.
 After confirming that it is correct, click [Submit].

-    >️If there is no Darwinia Crab address, please refer to the generation method: [如何创建或导入Darwinia Crab 地址](crab-tut-create-account)
+    >️ If there is no Darwinia Crab address, please refer to the generation method: [How to create Crab account](crab-tut-create-account)

 ![claim_submitaccount](assets/05_en.png)